softwaremill/sttp/docs/backends/http4s.md

 Please note that:

+* the backend contains an **optional** dependency on `http4s-blaze-client`, to provide the `Http4sBackend.usingBlazeClientBuilder` and `Http4sBackend.usingDefaultBlazeClientBuilder` methods.
+This makes the client usable with other http4s client implementations, without the need to depend on blaze.
 * the backend does not support `SttpBackendOptions`,that is specifying proxy settings (proxies are not implemented in http4s, see [this issue](https://github.com/http4s/http4s/issues/251)), as well as configuring the connect timeout
 * the backend does not support the `RequestT.options.readTimeout` option

-Instead, all custom timeout configuration should be done by creating a `org.http4s.client.Client[F]`, using `org.http4s.client.blaze.BlazeClientBuilder[F]` and passing it to the appropriate method of the `Http4sBackend` object.
+Instead, all custom timeout configuration should be done by creating a `org.http4s.client.Client[F]`, using e.g. `org.http4s.client.blaze.BlazeClientBuilder[F]` and passing it to the appropriate method of the `Http4sBackend` object.

 The backend supports streaming using fs2.
 For usage details, see the documentation on [streaming using fs2](fs2.md#streaming).